Zhuhai International Circuit: Track rentals

 Since 2005, the circuit has become a hive of track activities, with a large number of auto-related launches and events held at the circuit, as the battle for car sales in China heats up.
 Auto dealers and manufacturers try to lure more customers by allowing them to drive freely on the track and pampering them off it.

 Karting

 A kart circuit was added to the ZIC facility in 2004.

 In 2011, Sunny Racing Club was established.
-The club uses a one make Sunnny Kart chassis and 2-stroke 100cc Yamaha engine.
+The club uses a one make Sunny Kart chassis and 2-stroke 100cc Yamaha engine.

 Simulations

 GTR2 has the circuit simulated based on the 2004 FIA GT Championship season.

 The circuit has also been simulated on the racing simulator Project CARS.
 In March 2018, the track was released for Raceroom Racing Experience.

 Transportation

 The ZIC has a bus stop which is served by routes 3, 3A, 10, 10A, 66, 68 and 69 of the Zhuhai bus network.

 It is also served by the Guangzhou–Zhuhai Intercity Mass Rapid Transit, as Tangjiawan Station is within walking distance of the circuit's west grandstand.